vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![Replace certificate](img/tko-on-vsphere-nsxt/25-ALB-14.png)

-1. Log out and log in to NSX ALB.
+1. Log out and log in to NSX Advanced Load Balancer.

-#### NSX Advanced Load Balancer: Create vCenter Cloud and SE Groups
+### NSX Advanced Load Balancer: Create vCenter Cloud and SE Groups

-NSX ALB may be deployed in multiple environments for the same system.
+NSX Advanced Load Balancer may be deployed in multiple environments for the same system.
 Each environment is called a cloud.
 The following procedure provides steps on how to create a VMware vCenter cloud, and as shown in the architecture two service engine (SE) groups will be created.

 **Service Engine Group 1**: Service engines part of this service engine group hosts:

 * Virtual services for all load balancer functionalities requested by Tanzu Kubernetes Grid management cluster and workload.
-* Virtual services that load balances control plane nodes of all TKG Kubernetes clusters.
+* Virtual services that load balances control plane nodes of all Tanzu Kubernetes Grid Kubernetes clusters.

 **Service Engine Group 2**: Service engines part of this service engine group hosts virtual services for all load balancer functionalities requested by Tanzu Kubernetes Grid workload clusters mapped to this SE group.

 **Note**:

 * Based on your requirements, you can create additional SE groups for the workload clusters.
 * Multiple workload clusters can be mapped to a single SE group.
 * A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.

-For information about mapping a specific service engine group to Tanzu Kubernetes Grid workload cluster, see [Configure NSX Advanced Load Balancer in TKG Workload Cluster](#workloadako).
+For information about mapping a specific service engine group to Tanzu Kubernetes Grid workload cluster, see [Configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid Workload Cluster](#workloadako).

-The following components are created in NSX ALB.
+The following components are created in NSX Advanced Load Balancer.

 <!-- /* cSpell:disable */ -->

 | Object | Sample Name |
 | --- | --- |
 | vCenter Cloud | tanzu-vcenter01 |